Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 THE DIRECT ANSWER

-Sexual harassment concerns can include unwelcome sexual comments, requests, conduct, messages, touching, coercion, or workplace conditions that become hostile or abusive.
+Sexual harassment at work can include unwelcome sexual comments, messages, touching, requests, coercion, or conduct based on sex, gender, pregnancy, sexual orientation, or related protected traits.
+It may involve a job benefit or threat tied to submission, or conduct serious or frequent enough to create a hostile working environment.
 If this is happening to you, California law gives you real protections — speak with us 24/7, free and private, and leave with a video call booked with a California employment attorney who already understands your story.

 Free · Private · Any hour — start by talking, not typing.